-A concentration in Sociology is offered within the major in Social Sciences.
-See social sciences in this catalog.
+An emphasis area in Sociology is offered within the major in Social Sciences.
+See social sciences in this catalog

 Also, consult with the Sociology Department for advisement concerning specific details on the program prerequisites, course requirements, thesis, and comprehensive examination.